jayesh-narayanan/IITD-buddy/README.md

 Display the output of the llm to the user on the app.
 Implement a user-friendly interface using Streamlit.

+Code Structure:
+The pdf's taken to manage the database are preprocessed by using "Preprocessing.py" file Then we add into our DataBase by using "DBMS.py" file We make the functioning our bot into a user friendly web and mobile app with the help of Stramlit.

 Features:
 Academics: Provide guidance on courses, degree requirements, and workload balancing.
 Mentorship: Assist students with mentorship opportunities and career planning.